 The foregoing presumably accounts for Black Sunday’s unusually long running time (2 hours, 23 minutes) and the presence in its credits of three screenwriters (the estimable Ernest Lehman and Ivan Moffat as well as Kenneth Ross, the scenarist of the excellent Day of the Jackal adaptation.)
 It may also explain some rather paltry blue-screen imagery in the movie’s final quarter hour, surely not the fault of John A. Alonzo, the movie’s accomplished director of photography.
 Not that any of it did Paramount much good: By the time the movie was in release, it had been beaten to the nation’s screens by a cheapjack Charlton Heston Super Bowl disaster picture called Two-Minute Warning, and, while Black Sunday was the studio’s biggest grosser in 1977, it still didn’t do enough business to really matter.
-No one’s pictures did that year, except a certain space-fantasy released by 20th Century-Fox.
+Almost no one’s pictures did that year, except a certain space-fantasy released by 20th Century-Fox.†

 Shaw must have relished both his paycheck, his top billing, and the opportunity to play a quietly heroic (if perhaps necessarily pitiless) hero after so many years of villainy: As that cold sociopath “Red” Grant in From Russia with Love (1963), a scarily mercurial Henry VIII in A Man for All Seasons, the equally dangerous Doyle Lonnegan in The Sting, the chilling Mr. Blue in The Taking of Pelham One Two Three, the Ahab-like Quint of Jaws, and even the Sheriff of Nottingham, in Robin and Marian.
 Kabakov is as dangerous as any of these, but more messily human.
 It is, after all, his unwillingness to gun down the vulnerable Dahlia at the beginning of the picture that makes the entire “Black Sunday” operation in Miami possible.

 The great Fritz Weaver does his usual impeccable work as Kabakov’s FBI coeval; Michael V. Gazzo turns up as a sleazy go-between subjected to a typically brutal bit of questioning by the Israeli (whose ironic nickname in the Mossad is “The Final Solution”); William Daniels provides a nice turn as a sympathetic V.A. psychologist; and Walter Gotell, the splendidly multifarious General Gogol of the Roger Moore Bonds, shows up as a finely-judged Arabian ambassador.
-Frankenheimer himself can be glimpsed, briefly, in what those who worked with would recognize as his occasionally manic directorial mode as a CBS television director.
+Frankenheimer himself can be glimpsed, briefly, in what those who worked with would recognize as his occasionally manic directorial mode, as a CBS television director.
 In this splendid ensemble only the rather blank-faced Keller fails to land.
 Her presence among so fine a cast is a puzzler.
 Then again, the entirety of her 1970s stardom itself never made a great deal of sense to me.
 She isn’t terrible, but she’s barely adequate, and, in this company, that’s nearly as bad as being rotten.

 That we end with a nod to Munich seems appropriate to the inspiration for Black Sunday itself.
 Such calculated ideological violence is itself a circle, a deafening parabola from whose deathish, ironic reverberations we never seem to learn.